walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-mobile/README.md

 key when the enrolled biometric set changes.
 Android resolves a current resumed `FragmentActivity` for each prompt; do not retain an activity in application state. iOS protected keys require a physical Secure Enclave device; simulator preflight is expected to report `BiometricUnavailable`.
+An iOS host app must declare `NSFaceIDUsageDescription` in its `Info.plist`.
 A changed default does not retrofit an existing persisted key.

 ## Receiving credentials